 ALMA's pulsar needs will be much easier to satisfy than those of centimeter-wave arrays since dispersion smearing is a non-issue at these frequencies.
 We expect the main out-of-the-ordinary requirement will be integration into multiple phase bins.
 A minimum of 16 phase bins would be scientifically interesting.
 Pulsars have periods as short as 1.6 ms, so a minimum bin size of 0.1 ms would probably suffice.
 The main use of this binning capability will likely be measuring the on-pulse and off-pulse brightness which can be used to estimate or place bounds on the temperature of the neutron star.
 Pulsar timing is unlikely to be done with ALMA, barring the installation of specialized hardware.
 It is conceivable that ALMA would be a great instrument for pulsar parallaxes, especially if pulsars are detectable at 900GHz, and will likely be the best instrument in the southern hemisphere for years to come.
 The minimal spec of 16 pulsar phase bins would be sufficient for this work.

-OL-8.4-R1 The Package shall support the processing of time-series data that has been folded into multiple phase bins.
-At least 16 such bins shall be supported.
+OL-8.4-R1 The Package shall support the processing of time-series data by folding into multiple phase bins which are synchronous with a user-specified pulsar period.